hirrolot/interface99/README.md

 ## Highlights

- - **Minimum boilerplate.** Forget about maintaining virtual tables manually -- just write `impl(Shape, Rectangle)` and Interface99 will do it for you!
+ - **Minimum boilerplate.** Forget about maintaining virtual tables -- just write `impl(Shape, Rectangle)` and Interface99 will do it for you!

  - **Portable.** Everything you need is a standard-conforming C99 compiler; neither the standard library, nor compiler/platform-specific functionality or VLA are required.